markfinger/python-webpack/README.md

 ### CACHE_DIR

-An override for the directory that webpack-build uses.
+An override for the directory that webpack-build uses to store cache files.

 Default: `None`

 ### OUTPUT_DIR

-The directory in `STATIC_ROOT` which webpack will output any generated bundles or config files.
+The directory in `STATIC_ROOT` which webpack will output all assets to.

-Default: `'webpack'`
+Default: `'webpack_assets'`

 ### AGGREGATE_TIMEOUT